Mobile Landing Page Best Practices

 To earn a person's contact information “on the fly”, your page has to: load fast, make an instantaneously positive impression, and entice them to take action - all within seconds!
 Entrepreneurs who master this digital elevator pitch definitely have a leg up on the competition.
 Suffice to say that mobile landing pages should be the cornerstone of any mobile marketing strategy – something that is becoming very important for growth-oriented companies.

-As more e-commerce takes place from mobile devices, and as conversion rates from smartphones and tablets continue to rise, consider what you can do to catch the current wave.
+As more e-commerce, sales, and lead generation takes place from mobile devices, and as conversion rates from smartphones and tablets continue to rise, consider what you can do to cater to this growing segment.

 Speed Up Your Mobile Landing Pages